MyNeeno/docs/docs/Software/introduction.md

 ## Introduction

-Neeno provides open SDKs for developers to integrate their Neeno devices into their ecosystems and easily exchange data within their platforms.

-The software tools will help you to interact with your Neeno device and start developing your applications right away.
+We use first Python for the SDK.
+More languages will follow in the near future.

+For now, you need Python 3.9 or newer installed on your system to use the latest versions.

 ## Installation

-We use Python as the first programming language for the SDK.

-You need Python 3.9 or newer installed on your system to use the latest versions.

 The latest stable release can be installed using pip: